Category — Friday Blog Roundup

 Okay, now my choices this week.

-The roundup to the Roundup: Waking up for the Coronation next week.
+The roundup to the Roundup: Back to the aquarium.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between April 21 – April 28) and not the blog’s main URL.
+Please use a permalink to the blog post (written between July 14 – July 28) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week.
 Read the original open thread post here.

 Stop procrastinating.
 Go make your backups.
 Don’t have regrets.